Magna, Summa, and the Honor Roll

 Graduating With Honors Requirements: Graduation with honors cum laude requirements vary.
 Cum laude grade point average estimates: gpa for cum laude - 3.5 to 3.7; gpa for magna cum laude - 3.8 to 3.9; gpa for summa cum laude - 4.0+.
 Magna cum laude gpa and summa cum laude gpa can tie, broken by additional factors.

-Honors Convocation: Some high school and college graduation honors invoke the honor role with initiation ceremonies or induction.
+Honors Convocation: Some high school and college graduation honors invoke the honor roll (sometimes misspelled as "honor role") with initiation ceremonies or induction.
 Such ceremonies often involve honor cords, honor stoles, or an honor medallion.
 High schools usually forgo an initiation ceremony and present the honor cords and other items along with the graduation gowns.

 For further information, please take a look at our honor society page.